maojinxiang/maojinxiang.github.io/_pages/about.md

 ---

 # Current
-I am looking for a master degree or Phd in communications Engineering.
+I am seeking a Master's or PhD degree in Communication Engineering.

 # Short Bio
-I am **Jinxiang Mao (毛锦翔)**, a third-year student at China University of Petroleum, major in Communications Engineering.
+I am **Jinxiang Mao (毛锦翔)**, a third-year student at China University of Petroleum, major in Communication Engineering.

 My primary research interests are UAV Detection,Deep Learning,Radio Frequency Technology and their intersections.